AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer-decisioning/api-reference.md

 <InlineAlert variant="warning" slots="header, text1"/>

-This API has been deprecated starting in v3.2.2 and removed in v3.3.0 of the Android mobile extension.
+This API has been deprecated.
+They will be removed in the next major release of the Optimize SDK.

 Use [`Optimize.updatePropositions`](../api-reference.md#updatepropositionswithcompletionhandler) or  [`Optimize.updatePropositions`](../api-reference.md#updatepropositionswithcompletionhandlerandtimeout) APIs instead.